16 days China highlights and Tibet tour from Beijing

 Start today's tour by heading to the famous Shaanxi History Museum in the early morning.
 Once get there, you will be impressed by its unique and magnificent appearance, which recalls the architectural style of Tang Dynasty.
 Shaanxi History Museum is one of the best and largest state museums in China, which preserves over 300,000 exhibitions including the enormous Shang and Western Zhou Dynasty bronze tripods, Qin burial objects,bronze arrows and crossbows, and several original terracotta warrior statues.

 Next for today is the Big Wild Goose Pagoda, one of the most famous landmark in Xi'an.
 Big Wild Goose Pagoda is a preserved ancient building which was built in 652 AD to house the Buddhist sutras brought back from India.
 Atop of the pagoda it offers a bird's eye view of Xi'an city.

-After lunch, drop you off at Xi'an airport for the flight to Xining.
+After lunch, drop you off at Xi'an train station for the high speed train to Xining (about 5.5 hours train ride).
 Upon arrival, be greeted and assisted to your hotel by the local Xining guide and driver.

 Today make an excursion to Qinghai Lake, the largest salt lake which often serves as the symbolic midway point between Tibet and Mongolia in China.
 The lake is a gift that is endowed by nature, and you will agree or disagree once you witness the incredible natural beauty around the lake.